 A Minneapolis-based heat pump installation contractor worth hiring pulls every permit, employs the crew (no day-labor subs), gives you a written scope with manufacturer model numbers, and is reachable when something goes sideways.

-send the form for a free walkthrough. for a fixed-price written quote with the full scope spelled out.
+send the form for a fixed-price written quote with the full scope spelled out.

 Sources & official references